Lancet-Countdown/Lancet-Countdown-2026/WG1/Indicator 1.1.1.1: Attribution of heatwave days to climate change /Methods/README.md

 ## Data

-•	Climate Data: ECMWF ERA5 reanalysis dataset and corresponding daily counterfactual temperatures computed a multi-method approach
+* **Climate data:** ECMWF ERA5 reanalysis data and corresponding daily counterfactual temperatures estimated using a multi-method climate attribution approach.

-•	Demographic data from WorldPop2025 (averaged over 2016-2025) were used for population weighting.
+* **Demographic data:** WorldPop 2025 population data, averaged over **2016–2025**, were used for population weighting.

 ## Caveats and Limitations

+1. **Counterfactual climate estimation**

-Attribution is built on the estimation of conditions that would have occurred without climate change (i.e. the counterfactual temperatures).
-The challenge is that the counterfactual climate is never observed.
-This is why the counterfactual temperatures used in this indicator are constructed based on multiple pathways.
-This is considered best practice in the field.
+   Climate attribution relies on estimating the conditions that would have occurred in the absence of human-caused climate change (i.e., the counterfactual climate).
+Because this counterfactual climate cannot be directly observed, there is inherent uncertainty in its estimation.
+To address this, the counterfactual temperatures used in this indicator were constructed using multiple empirical and climate-model pathways, consistent with best practice in climate attribution research.

+2. **Interpretation of attributable heatwave days**

-The main statement in this indicator is about the number of heatwave days added by climate change.
-These are days where the observed temperatures met the heatwave criteria while the counterfactual temperatures did not.
-This sets up a binary choice that is valuable as an index but that obscures important nuances around heat impacts.
-Days that do not meet the criteria in the counterfactual world are most likely still very warm days.
-Similarly, days that meet the criteria in both climates will be warmer and therefore more dangerous because of climate change in today’s world.
+   The main measure reported by this indicator is the **number of heatwave days added by human-caused climate change**.
+These are days on which the observed temperatures met the heatwave criteria while the corresponding counterfactual temperatures did not.

+   This binary classification provides a useful indicator of climate change attribution but does not capture the full range of heat-related impacts.
+For example, days that do not meet the heatwave threshold in the counterfactual climate may still have been very warm.
+Similarly, days that meet the heatwave criteria in both the observed and counterfactual climates are generally warmer in today's climate and may therefore pose greater risks to health because of human-caused climate change.